ashwini688/SafetyRing-Public/TERMS_OF_USE.md

 ### 4. 🔐 App Permissions & Messaging

-SafetyRing requires certain device permissions to function, including but not limited to SMS, Location, Contacts, and Phone State.
+MySafetyRing requires certain device permissions to function, including but not limited to SMS, Location, Contacts, and Phone State.
 These permissions are used exclusively to provide the app's core safety features.
 For a detailed explanation of how we handle your data, please review our [**Privacy Policy**](./PRIVACY_POLICY.md).

 ### 5. 🚫 Prohibited Uses